|

 A

-ctivity of the volcano continues and ash explosions up to 6 km (or 19,700 ft.)
-ASL could occur at any time.
+s of the 22nd of August, the Kamchatkan Volcanic Eruption Response Team (KVERT) has reported that activity of the volcano continues and ash explosions up to 6.0 km (or 19,700 ft.)
+ASL are possible.
 The explosive activity of the volcano could affect low-flying aircraft in the vicinity of the volcano.
-Seismic activity was slightly above background levels on May 03 and 07, and at the background levels in the other days.
-According to seismic data, possible ash-gas explosions up to 3.0 km (9,800 ft) ASL occurred at the volcano on May 3rd and 7th.
-According to the data from AMC Yelizovo, an ash plume rising up to ~ 5.0 km (16,400 ft) ASL was observed by pilots of an international aircraft on May 6th.
+Seismic activity of the volcano was above background levels on August 14th, 15th, 17th, 19th; slightly above background levels on August 20th; at background levels on August 16th, 18th.
+According to seismic data, possible ash-gas explosions up to 3 km (9,800 ft) ASL occurred at the volcano on August 14th-15th, 17th-20th.
+Weak intermittent volcanic tremor was registered on August 14th, 20th.

 K